How to find happiness

 We have two destinations in life, which are fixed for everybody.
 Starting destination is birth and the last destination is death.
 In between the two destinations lies our life.
 We all try to find happiness in life.

 Where do we go wrong?
 The secret is the journey does not start with wealth and ends in happiness as generally believed.
 It is vice versa.
-The journey starts with happiness and ends in wealth.
+The journey starts with happiness and ends with wealth.
 By creating wealth we add to our happiness by making our near ones happy.

 Confused?
 Let us take an example.
 Alphonso mangoes grow in the Konkan area of Maharashtra.
 Oranges grow in Nagpur and Apples grow in Kashmir.
 If they are grown in other areas, the fruits are not as tasty and juicy as in the above-mentioned areas.
 Why?
 Because only specific areas have the soil and weather that suits these fruit-bearing trees.
 The same thing applies to our happiness.
 To grow happiness requires certain attributes those suit the particular person.

 Every person is unique in terms of qualities like strengths, skills, and interests.
 These qualities and interests form the basic ingredients for happiness.
 To cultivate happiness you need to feed these ingredients into your life.
 A child who is skilled in drawing, music or sports should be provided with training and other facilities to cultivate his/her interests.
 If the parents force the child to focus on academics and leave its interests in the background, the child may still perform but will never be happy, and his/her progress will be limited.